servicetitan/Stl.Fusion.Samples/docs/tutorial/Part00.md

   Blazor clients may reference [Stl.Fusion.Blazor](https://www.nuget.org/packages/Stl.Fusion.Blazor/) instead
 * [Stl.Fusion](https://www.nuget.org/packages/Stl.Fusion/) &ndash; from shared assemblies,
   i.e. the ones to be used on both sides.
-* [Stl.Fusion.EntityFramework](https://www.nuget.org/packages/Stl.Fusion.EntityFramework/), if you plan to
+* [Stl.Fusion.EntityFramework](https://www.nuget.org/packages/Stl.Fusion.EntityFramework/) &ndash; from server-side assemblies,
-  use [EF Core](https://docs.microsoft.com/en-us/ef/) - most likely you'll need some of helper types it provides.
+  if you plan to use [EF Core](https://docs.microsoft.com/en-us/ef/).
+Most likely you'll need some of helper types it provides.

 The full list of Fusion packages: